malhotra5/Manim-Tutorial/README.md

 **NOTE 2**: The command for running the manim programs should only be run in the parent directory.

 ### classNames
 Manim programs have a certain structure.
 The Python program file requires you to make classes for all your series of animations.
-You can
+If you make more than a few classes, you have to run commands for every class you make.
+Seperate videos are made for every class.
 ### Args
 Args are a list of arguements that can be stated when running the program.
 The most important agruements and it's explanations are provided in the [GO TO GUIDE.](#GO-TO-GUIDE)
 I recommend to look at it later, and start with the tutorial.